cgibbs/GraphPaper/README.txt

 OTHER

 Escape: Exit current drawing mode
-Backspace: Remove last drawn object in mode
+Backspace: Remove last drawn object (in mode, if using gpRefactor)
 Delete: Clear Screen
+Home: Save
+End: Load

 ---- HOW TO DO STUFF ----